-Spinal fusion surgery with instrumentation remains the mainstay of treatment for people with DMD with scoliosis.
-Commonly used techniques are either based on sublaminar segmental wiring, such as Luque instrumentation, or the modern variants based on segmental pedicle screw and hook fixation such as Isola, TSRH or Universal Spine system.
+Spinal fusion surgery with instrumentation remains the mainstay of treatment for patients with DMD with scoliosis.
+Commonly used techniques are either based on sublaminar segmental wiring, such as Luque instrumentation, or the modern variants based on segmental pedicle screw and hook fixation such as Isola, Texas Scottish Rite Hospital (TSRH), or Universal Spine System.
 Two stainless steel or titanium rods are contoured to the desired spinal shape, and the spine reduced onto the rods, either with the sublaminar wires or segmental screws and hooks.
-Pelvic fixation is rarely required in DMD scoliosis and the Galveston technique of rod insertion into the ileum, or more modern screw fixation can be used in some circumstances.
+Pelvic fixation is rarely required in DMD scoliosis, and the Galveston technique of rod insertion into the ileum, or more modern screw fixation can be used in some circumstances.
 Postoperative bracing is not required with modern fixation techniques.